Dok8tavo/Interfacil/README.md

 someFunction(iterable.asIterator());
 ```

-If the static interface has an `asDynamic` method, it's the easiest thing in the world to use dynamic interfaces.
+If the static interface has an `asDynamic` method, it's the easiest thing in the world to make an instance of dynamic interface.

+You have to be cautious though: a dynamic interface must hold a reference to its context, and it's only valid while this context is valid.

 ## How to make dynamic interfaces